Semester Teaching Opportunities

 The primary responsibility of the Faculty in Residence is to design and teach two courses onsite to undergraduate students studying at Villa Le Balze.
 The courses are not limited to any specific department or discipline, but must meet the following criteria:

-- Be assigned course numbers from a Main Campus academic department;
+• Be assigned course numbers from a Main Campus academic department;

-- Have no prerequisites for enrollment.
+• Have no prerequisites for enrollment.

-While each course will be assigned meeting space at the Villa, faculty are encouraged to use the Villa’s setting and resources to the fullest extent to create a truly dynamic learning experience in their courses.
-Faculty interested in developing offsite academic field visits, local guest speakers, or experiential education components as part of their course proposals are encouraged to contact the Office of Global Education to discuss feasibility and planning.
+While each course will be assigned a meeting space at the Villa, faculty are encouraged to use the Villa’s setting and resources to the fullest extent to create a truly dynamic learning experience in their courses.
+Faculty interested in developing offsite academic field visits, local guest speakers, or experiential learning components as part of their course proposals are encouraged to contact the Office of Global Education to discuss feasibility and planning.

 Student Engagement